 attendance at Mass, going to Confession, "half-abstinence"

-from meat (only once/day), and works of reparation, mercy,
+from meat (only once/day), and penitential works of

-outside and observe the glories of God's Creation with
+the weather, get outside and observe the glories of God's

 A Modern Prayer for the